kachurovskiy/nanoels/h5/README.md

 A few things to check after upload:

-- Spindle direction: show angle on screen using `Win` button on your keyboard.
-Rotate the chuck forward manually - angle should increase.
+- Spindle direction: rotate the chuck forward manually - angle on screen should increase.
 If it decreases, swap `B` and `A` wires in the terminal
 - Motor direction: try moving motors using keyboard arrows - if motor is moving in the wrong direction, change `INVERT_Z` or `INVERT_X` in the code, re-upload the sketch (or swap the motor leads `A+` and `A-` in the stepper driver if it's open loop)

 Troubleshooting: